-4.4.2.2.2 Rock on Steeper Slopes
+4.5.2.2.2 Rock on Steeper Slopes

-Rock mulch capping can be applied to steeper batters and batter toes in dispersive soils to improve stability (Figure 19).
-Rock mulch is defined as a well-graded mix of unscreened crushed rock containing a reasonable proportion of fines (D{10}) to fill the pore spaces between larger rocks (D{90}) to create a dense protective layer to the batter.
+Rock mulch capping can be applied to steeper batters and batter toes in dispersive soils to improve stability (Figure 20).
+Rock mulch is defined as a well-graded mix of unscreened crushed rock containing a reasonable proportion of fines (D10) to fill the pore spaces between larger rocks (D90) to create a dense protective layer to the batter.

-- The finer rock fills the gaps in the coarser rock and reduces but does not eliminate rainfall infiltration into the dispersive subsoils. - The finer rock and associated dirt promote water retention and natural vegetation colonisation compared to a screened, coarse, porous rock layer alone (Figure 20). - In highly dispersive and sodic soils, it may be necessary to add soil ameliorants (e.g., gypsum) to the underlying soils, and/or place the rock mulch over a layer of geofabric. - Topsoil could also be added on top of the rock mulch and seeded to accelerate vegetation recovery. - The size of the rock mulch (D{90} diameter) depends on the slope, slope length, and catchment area, but commonly varies from 125 to 200 mm.
-Refer to engineering guidance on the required rock size.
+- The finer rock fills the gaps in the coarser rock and reduces but does not eliminate rainfall infiltration into the dispersive subsoils. - The finer rock and associated dirt promote water retention and natural vegetation colonisation compared to a screened, coarse, porous rock layer alone (Figure 21). - In highly dispersive and sodic soils, it may be necessary to add soil ameliorants (e.g., gypsum) to the underlying soils, and/or place the rock mulch over a layer of geofabric. - Topsoil could also be added on top of the rock mulch and seeded with native grass (low-rise type) to accelerate vegetation recovery. - The size of the rock mulch (D90 diameter) depends on the slope, slope length, and catchment area, but commonly varies from 125 to 200 mm.
+Refer to engineering guidance on the required rock size. - Rock mulch durability only needs to be suitable for mulching and not trafficable purposes.

-Figure 19 A batter with deep rilling in dispersive sodic soils (left) compared to the same slope with rock mulch (125 mm well-graded) applied (right).
+A batter with deep rilling in dispersive sodic soils (left) compared to the same slope with rock mulch (125 mm well-graded) applied (right).

-Figure 20 Rock mulch over sodic dispersive soils after 10 year of vegetation colonisation (left), and the same untreated soils (right).
+Rock mulch over sodic dispersive soils after 10 year of vegetation colonisation (left), and the same untreated soils (right).

-4.4.2.3 Clean Water Diversion
+4.5.2.3 Clean Water Diversion

-Limiting off-site hillslope runoff from entering batters and table drains will reduce on-site erosion.
-Diversion drains can be put in place to re-route and divert hillslope runoff water to safe and stable disposal areas.
-Care should be taken to not initiate gully erosion within drains or at diversion drain outlets, especially at steeper slopes or creek banks (see Section 4.6 on Gully Erosion).
+Limiting off-site hillslope run-on from entering batters and table drains will reduce on-site erosion.
+Diversion drains can be put in place to re-route and divert hillslope run-on water to safe and stable disposal areas.
+Care should be taken to not initiate gully erosion within drains or at diversion drain outlets, especially at steeper slopes or creek banks (see Section 4.7 on Gully Erosion).

-- For table drains, excess hillslope runoff can cause drains to be overtapped from higher flows.
+- For table drains, excess hillslope run-on can cause drains to be overtopped from higher flows.
 Where the use of diversion drains is not possible, ensure that road table drains have been sized to cater for the entire catchment draining to them. - For batters, diversion drains may be required where catchment areas are large or the batter has long slope lengths.
-Rock chutes down the face of batters can be constructed where diversion drains are not feasible and the batter is prone to erosion from concentrated flow.
+Rock chutes down the face of batters can be constructed where diversion drains are not feasible and the batter is prone to erosion from concentrated flow (Figure 22).

-Refer to AUSTROADS for details on diversion drain design.
+Refer to Austroad^{6,7} for details on diversion drain design.

-Figure 21 A clean water diversion drain re-entering the road batter and table drain causing gully erosion (left), and a small batter chute to control scour where clean water diversion re-enters the road system (right).
+A clean water diversion drain re-entering the road batter and table drain causing gully erosion (top), and a small batter chute to control scour where clean water diversion re-enters the road system (bottom).

-4.5 Drainage Erosion Control
+4.6 Drainage Erosion Control

-4.5.1 Drain Maintenance (Existing Drains)
+4.6.1 Drain Maintenance (Existing Drains)

-4.5.1.1 Intervention Levels for Drain Maintenance
+4.6.1.1 Intervention Levels for Drain Maintenance